Xilinx/PYNQ/docs/source/pynq_remote/quickstart.rst

 .. code-block:: bash

-   pip install jupyterlab matplotlib pillow
+   pip install jupyterlab matplotlib pillow wheel

 Next, install the PYNQ-HelloWorld overlay.
 You need to set the ``BOARD`` environment variable before installation so that PYNQ-Utils knows which board you are targeting: